About the Substance Use Prevention in SBHC Initiative

 - Increased training for the SBHC field, using new models and leveraging technology to serve more providers and centers while also creating legacy training tools.

 - Development of a national school-based SBIRT learning collaborative to share tools and resources, increase partnerships and publication, collectively agree on best practices to share with the field, and promote the development of clear outcome measures.

 - Creation of a comprehensive web-based toolkit, drawing from lessons learned through SBHA’s implementation experiences as well as those of the national school-based SBIRT learning collaborative.
-A legacy for the field creating an accessible way for sites to pursue implementation on their own.
+The toolkit serves as legacy for the field by creating an accessible way for sites to pursue implementation on their own.